-In addition, any errors or issues found by the payer automatically reset the spot check requirements back to the initial levels agreed upon by the spec
+In addition, any errors or issues found by the payer automatically reset the spot check

 Addressing Errors

 Errors and issues found during the spot check process should be addressed and the file checked again before approved for submission.
 In addition, recurring issues should be investigated and the file creation process should be adjusted to eliminate (if possible) or reduce the occurrence of these issues.